Members

 Religious Community: Britt Conroy, Ecumenical Ministries of Oregon,

-Educational Institutions: Mark Edwards, Oregon State University School of Public Policy; Zoe Cooper-Caroselli, Basic Needs Oregon
+Educational Institutions: Mark Edwards, Oregon State University School of Public Policy; Zoe Cooper-Caroselli, Basic Needs Oregon; Sara Wolfe, OSU Extension

-Poverty-related advocacy or public policy groups: Eboni Brown, Executive Director, Greater Good Northwest; Gabby Valdes, 211 Info, and Christina Bodamer, American Heart Association
+Poverty-related advocacy or public policy groups: Eboni Brown, Greater Good Northwest; Gabby Valdes, 211 Info, and Christina Bodamer, American Heart Association

 Culturally specific organization: Jaqueline Leung, Micronesian Islander Community

-Mutual aid or emergency disaster response: Jeff Gilbert, Regional Emergency Coordinator, Office of Resilience and Emergency Management, Oregon, Department of Human Services, and Kat Mahoney, Sisters of the Road
+Mutual aid or emergency disaster response: Jeff Gilbert, Office of Resilience and Emergency Management, Oregon, Department of Human Services, Lauren Armory, Sisters of the Road

 Community Members with Lived Expertise